abiratsis/top-airports-pipeline/README.md

 docker run -m=2g abiratsis/top-airports-pipeline:0.8 -m "s" -i "/tmp/routes.dat*" -d "memory_results_export" --download-data```
 ```

-2) The second option is call the API in databricks.
-You can achieve this by importing the published notebook [here](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4632767432671086/2506865405105341/3460815830528730/latest.html)
+2) The second option is by calling the API in databricks.
+This option requires attaching `top-airports-pipeline_2.12-0.1.jar` to your databricks cluster.
+Next you must import and execute the published notebook [here](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4632767432671086/2506865405105341/3460815830528730/latest.html)

-3) Last but not least, you can build and execute the program from command line.
+3) Last but not least, you can build and execute the program locally.
 For the third option please follow the next steps:

 - Navigate under the root folder i.e: `/Users/you/Documents/top-airports-pipeline`
 - Execute `sbt assembly` from command line (if not already executed on the previous step)